nicop111/obsidian-equation-ref-tagger/readme.md

 1. Edit file `src/main.ts`
 2. Compile with `npx tsc`
 3. Copy `dist/main.js` into the root of this project
-4. Copy the whole project folder into the plugin folder of your obsidian vault
+4. Create a folder with `main.js` and `manifest.json` inside the plugin folder of your obsidian vault